JK-Rolling/DuinoCoinUSBI2C_Adaptor/README.md

 Using a single USB port to communicate with all the boards and make a scalable I2C mining rig with or without USB hub

+This USBI2C Adaptor exists because SBC like Raspberry Pi is either too expensive or there is challenge in supply.
+Whereas PC/laptop is what most people already have, the adaptor can be used to test the I2C rig or solution to mine Duino-Coin

 ## Video Tutorial

 coming soon